 Getting interview shortlists for summer internships & final placements

 You will be having your summer placements 3 to 4 months into your MBA.
 So this means that your resume will not have changed at all.
 So the profile you have before getting into the b-school is what you will have while applying for summer training.

-It is at this stage that the brand value of the college where you pursued (or are pursuing) your bachelor’s degree and the brand value of the firm that you are worked for become more important.
+It is at this stage that the brand value of the college where you pursued (or are pursuing) your bachelor’s degree and the brand value of the firm that you are worked for, are more important.

 Firms will have loads of resumes from all b-schools and they tend to make their jobs easier by giving out shortlists to those with big brand names on their resumes.
 So this is where the real value of the IIT-tag kicks in!
 Also, all firms do not do this, only the real big consulting firms tend to do this.

 How to build your profile

 As mentioned earlier, you need to focus on what you change in your present and hence your future and not your past.
 The objective of this post is to give you a realistic idea of the selection process and help you chart out your future course of action.
 So do not get deflated but start looking at the ways below to improve your profile.

 Take up certification courses aligned to your career aspirations

 I am an engineer and I want to get into finance!
 Well to do this you have to show what steps you have already taken towards your goal.